techidaily/site-ai-voice-clone/source/_posts/2024-approved-is-coqui-voice-cloning-worth-the-hype-a-comprehensive-review.md

 ## Part 1\.
 How Has YouTube Integrated Live Shopping System Into Its Platform?

  YouTube has integrated a live shopping system into its platform.
 It enables creators to engage with their audiences in real-time to promote and sell products.
 Creators can set up and connect their own stores or online shopping platforms to YouTube.
-This involves integrating[Shopify](https://www.shopify.com/) ,[Spring](https://spring.io/) , or other selected retailers with their YouTube channels.
+This involves integrating [Shopify](https://www.shopify.com/) ,[Spring](https://spring.io/) , or other selected retailers with their YouTube channels.

  Also, the sellers have functionalities to tag products within their streams.
 Viewers can quickly discover and purchase items showcased during the broadcast.
 Interested users can get guidance and support from the app to manage their live shopping sessions.
 Plus,**YouTube's live selling** collects feedback from creators and viewers.
 By doing so, this platform is able to enable continuous improvements.